Dilbert66/esphome-vistaECP/README.md

 ##  Project Structure and Wiring

-After you identified the vista panel's model then you can start preparing for the hardware part and the first HW part you need to get is an ESP device. <br>
+After you identified the vista panel's model then you can start preparing for the hardware part and the first HW part you need to get is an ESP device.
+In this case, it's highly recommended that an ESP32 be used due to it's dual processor and increased available ram.<br>

-If you're starting from scratch, probably it's better to start with an ESP32 as it's more powerful and versatile, otherwise make your evaluation based on the code you select to install on the ESP device, but due to further analyses the ESP32 is the most suitable device for this project.
 Let's analyze the project structure.<br>

 Currently the project is structured as follows:
 - `master` branch: stable code - **recommended**